 For the retail spending, we asked the guests what they spent while in town for the event, so we need to think about margins.
-The prices that were paid at stores represent Purchaser Prices or Total Revenue, so we need to check the box for Total Revenue to tell the model that to convert these to Producer Prices or Marginal Revenue before applying the Multipliers.
+The prices that were paid at stores represent Purchaser Prices or Total Revenue, so we will leave the box for Total Revenue checked.
+This tells the model that to convert these to Producer Prices or Marginal Revenue before applying the Multipliers.

-Now click on View Results and we see the economic impact of visitor spending at the Big Game in North Carolina.
+Drag your six Events into your North Carolina Group and click Run.
+Now we can click on View Results to see the economic impact of visitor spending at the Big Game in North Carolina.

 If you can’t administer a survey, there are many great estimations available from convention and visitor’s bureaus and tourism boards.
 Many states, organizations, government departments, and others conduct their own surveys every year on average visitor spending by major category.
 This data can be used in conjunction with a bit of knowledge about the scale of your event.

 Remember to always give detailed information about your methodology in your report.
 This allows people to understand your assumptions and potentially replicate your study so they can fact check your results.

 TIPS FROM THE WEB

 Kuhn.
 G. (2019).
 7 Tips to Help With Travel and Tourism Surveys | Visitor Market Research.
 Retrieved from https://www.driveresearch.com/single-post/2019/01/25/7-Tips-to-Help-With-Travel-and-Tourism-Survey-Visitor-Market-Research.